 For research requests, please submit your question through:

 We will work with our partners on the reference team of the Greater Sudbury Public Library to answer your questions where possible.

 I am interested in working for the Greater Sudbury Museums, how can I apply?

 We do not keep unsolicited resumes on file.
 As part of the City of Greater Sudbury, all job opportunities at the Greater Sudbury Museums are posted online at www.greatersudbury.ca/jobs.
 To learn about summer student employment opportunities, visit Student Employment.

 I would like to volunteer for the Greater Sudbury Museums.

 There are currently no new volunteer opportunities available at the Greater Sudbury Museums.
-Please check back in early 2023.
+Please check back in fall of 2023.